 A Conversation with Shelby Zoe Coley and Sistren about Talk The Ting, a Documentary on Womanism and Black Friendship

-Talk The Ting, produced by Filmmaker Shelby Zoe Coley, narrate the life of three queer London-based podcasting collective of Black women: Sistren.
-An intimate portrait of Babirye Bukilwa, 'DJ' Ayodeji Tiwo, and Michelle Tiwo tackling contemporary cultural, racial, and gender-based issues, Talk the Ting explores the interconnectedness of womanism and Black friendship and the healing impact on mental health and the pursuit of wellbeing.
+Talk The Ting, produced by Filmmaker Shelby Zoe Coley, narrates the life of three queer London-based podcasting collective of Black women: Sistren.
+In an intimate portrait of Babirye Bukilwa, 'DJ' Ayodeji Tiwo, and Michelle Tiwo tackling contemporary cultural, racial, and gender-based issues, Talk the Ting explores the interconnectedness of womanism and Black friendship, and its healing impact on mental health and the pursuit of wellbeing.
 In a combination of candid interviews, verité, and follow-along footage, Shelby takes us into the depth of the trio's bond with an emphasis on the importance of sisterhood as self-care.

 Shelby Zoe Coley is a New York based black queer filmmaker, and a protégé of Sundance veteran Madeleine Olnek (The Foxy Merkins, Codependent Lesbian Space Alien Seeks Same) and two-time Tribeca Film Festival producer Abou Farman (Vegas: A True Story, Icaros: A Vision).
 Her work has been featured in renowned publications such as Afropunk, Slay TV, and Curve Magazine.
 Shelby’s most recent work, Manley Stanley Takes New York a short film about a British drag king, won the Audience Choice Award for Best Women’s Short at Philadelphia Qflix and nominated for the 2017 Iris Prize.
 Her short film on lesbian-feminist theatre troupe Split Britches premiered at the Provincetown Film Festival in June 2017.
 Shelby is a 2017-2018 recipient of the Puffin Foundation Grant for Video/Film.
 From documenting renowned lesbian performance troupe Split Britches, to producing a web series whose direct cinematic style endearingly earned it the title of "the hipster's Grey Gardens," Shelby works across non-fiction and documentary forms with a heavy use of rhythm, portraiture, and the spoken word to explore intersections between queerness, race, and creative practices.